OrgaAI/orga-ai-sdk-monorepo/packages/client/react/README.md

 Your backend endpoint (`/api/orga-client-secrets`) acts as a secure bridge:

 1. **Receives request** from your client
-2. **Uses your API key** to call OrgaAI (server-side)
+2. **Uses your API key** to call Orga AI (server-side)
 3. **Returns ephemeral token** to client (safe to expose)
 4. **Client uses ephemeral token** for WebRTC connection

-This ensures your API key never leaves your server while providing secure access to OrgaAI features.
+This ensures your API key never leaves your server while providing secure access to Orga AI features.

 ---